wangsha/docker-graphite/README.md

 If you need a playbook to set Docker itself, have a look at [angstwad.docker_ubuntu](https://github.com/angstwad/docker.ubuntu) Galaxy role.

-Default docker image used is [sitespeedio/graphite](https://hub.docker.com/r/sitespeedio/graphite/).
+Default docker image used is [hopsoft/graphite-statsd](https://hub.docker.com/r/hopsoft/graphite-statsd/).
+The image contains both graphite and statsd.
+To disable statsd, remove corresponding port mappings.
 Basic auth account is `root/root`.
 Modify `docker_graphite_htpasswd_users` to change default accounts.